adihatake/Side-Projects/README.md

-# random_projects
+# Side Projects

-A random repository for weird and random projects I think of!
+A repository for weird and random projects I think of!
-Hopefully future me comes back and finds the "strangeness" and possibly "stupidity" of these projects amusing!
+Hopefully future me comes back and finds the "strangeness" of these projects amusing!